ShpendKe/ShpendKe/blog/2025-12-08-deploy-multiple-tenants/index.md

 3. **Recommendation:** Use Workload Identity Federation for better security
 4. Click on "Manage App Registration" to open the Azure Portal

-**Configure multitenant support:**
+**Configure multi-tenant support:**

 **Option A - Using Azure Portal UI:**
 1. In the app registration, go to: Manage → Authentication (Preview)
 2. Under Settings → Supported account types
-3. Select: "Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)"
+3. Select: "Accounts in any organizational directory (Any Microsoft Entra ID tenant - multi-tenant)"
 4. Click "Save"

 **Option B - Using Azure CLI:**